rachelCodes20/gifAPI/README.md

 # GIPHY Search API

-For this challenge, the developer is tasked with making a Search API call with a user-defined parameter to create a Giph-generator.
+### For this challenge, the developer is tasked with...

+* Making a Search API call with a user-defined parameter to create a Giph-generator.

-Modularize the app with separate components when possible.
+* Modularizing the app with separate components when possible.

-The search should have the following limitations: returns no more than 3 gifs
+* Implementing a search that returns no more than 3 results.

-The frontend of this application should be coded entirely in React, use functional components + hooks.
+* Building out the frontend of the application entirely in React, using functional components + hooks.